 Should You Disclose Car Modifications To Insurance Company

 It is important to inform your car insurance provider about any changes to your car.
 The insurability of the car is one of the biggest factors that insurers look at.
 So, the contract that you sign with the insurance company includes your duty to disclose all material facts related to your car.
 If you make any changes during the term of the policy you are expected to inform your insurer about that.
 If you do not disclose changes done to your car, your insurance could be voided.

 What Happens If You Hide Modifications to Vehicle

-In the event of a claim, if your car was modified and the insurer was unaware, they could deny.
-You may be left with hefty expenses towards damages especially any third party claims.
+In the event of a claim, if your car was modified and the insurer was unaware, they could deny it.
+You may be left with hefty expenses towards damages, especially any third-party claims.
 The terms by which each insurer treats the risk perceived may vary.
 So while tire or rim sizes may be ok with some insurers, for others that could mean a lot and refuse you coverage.
-It is a prudent idea to make a list of the modifications and give it to your insurance company rather than regret later when the claim is denied.
+It is a prudent idea to make a list of the modifications and give it to your insurance company rather than regret it later when the claim is denied.

 What Are The Options For Insurance Of Modified Vehicles

 There are not many companies in Ontario that provide insurance to modified vehicles.
 These are vehicles that have had major parts changed or modified for any reason.
 If you have modified your car it is possible for your insurance company to stop insuring you after a notice.
 But as an industry, the insurance market cannot leave you uninsured.
 There are a few companies in the residual market that provide coverage at high premiums for modified cars.